giongto35/cloud-morph/README.md

 ## Deployment

-Foremost, you need an Ubuntu instance with a public network firewall.
-For example, you can use the given `script/create_do.sh` to create a digital ocean instance.
+Foremost, we need an Ubuntu instance with a public network firewall.
+For example, we can use the given `script/create_do.sh` to create a digital ocean instance.
-Then we need 3 in the same folder:
+Then we put below 4 in the same folder:
 1. `config.yaml`: app config, the app configuration
 3. `wine`: whole wine folder from `.wine`.
-If there is no wine folder, the basic wine envirnoment will be you.
+If there is no wine folder, the deployment will use the default `.wine` from installation.
 5. `apps`: a folder contains the app you want to deploy.
 For example, `DiabloII`.
 If your application is from other folder ex "Program Files", we can leave it empty.
-We just need to configure the `config.yaml`
+We just need to configure `config.yaml` to point to correct app path
 6. `setup_remote.sh`: a script to deploy your application to server

 Run: